uberduck-ai/uberduck-ml-dev/README.md

    </ul>
 </div>

-[**Uberduck**](https://uberduck.ai/) is a tool for fun and creativity with audio machine learning, currently focused on voice cloning and neural text-to-speech.
-This repository includes development tools to get started with creating your own speech synthesis model.
-For more information on the state of this repo, please see the [**Wiki**](https://github.com/uberduck-ai/uberduck-ml-dev/wiki).
+[**Uberduck**](https://uberduck.ai/) is a tool for fun and creativity with voice cloning with neural text-to-speech.
+This repository will get you creating your own speech synthesis model.
+Please see our [**training**](https://colab.research.google.com/drive/1jF-Otw2_ssEcus4ISaIZu3QDmtifUvyY) and [**synthesis**](https://colab.research.google.com/drive/1wXWuhnw2pdfFy1L-pUzHfopW10W2GiJS) notebooks, and the [**Wiki**](https://github.com/uberduck-ai/uberduck-ml-dev/wiki).

 ## Overview

-An overview of the subpackages in this library:

-`models`: TTS model implementations.
-All models descend from `models.base.TTSModel`.

-`trainer`: A trainer has logic for training a model.
+This repository is based on the NVIDIA Mellotron.
+The state of the various latent space features are.

+\ Multispeaker training (functioning, beneficial)
+\ Torchmoji conditioning (functioning,
+\ Mean speaker encoding (functioning)
+\ Pitch conditioning (non functioning)
+\ SRMR and MOSNet conditioning (non functioning)

+It also includes teacher forcing type methods for prosody matching, and should compile for torchscript inference.

-`exec`: Contains entrypoint scripts for running training jobs.
-Executed via a command like `python -m uberduck_ml_dev.exec.train_tacotron2 --your-args here`
+Entrypoint scripts for running training jobs are executed via a command like `python -m uberduck_ml_dev.exec.train_tacotron2 --your-args here`

 ## Installation